130 Most Famous Landmarks in the World

 The Dubrovnik City Walls is undoubtedly one of the most imposing sights in Europe.
 The site was built in the 12th century, but additions were made until the 17th century.

 Today, you can walk around the city walls and enjoy the most beautiful scenery on the coast of the Adriatic Sea!
 The walk along the wall stretches for about two kilometres.
-Although the entrance to the wall is not cheap (it's more than 30 euros), it is well worth it!
+Although the entrance to this famous Croatian landmark is not cheap (it's more than 30 euros), it is well worth it!

 Taj Mahal, Agra, India